Description of race rules and penalties

 Participants are to travel along the left shoulder of the roadway at all times, unless officially instructed otherwise (Leg 1, 2, 3, 4, 5, 6, 14, 15, 16).
 They must carry a working flashlight (or Hat with Headlight) and wear a reflective vest from 6:00pm through 9:00 am.
 Reflective vests are required until 9:00am and can be removed promptly at 9:00am even if participant still running/walking.

-Each team should provide two (2) vehicles.
-Official vehicle signs will be issued to each team vehicle.
+Each team is to have two (2) vehicles.
+Official vehicle signs will be issued to each team (within team bag given at Packet Pickup or Race Check-in Tent).
 A 60-minute penalty will be assessed for failure to properly display these signs.
 A team found with more than two vehicles on the race course or more than one vehicle in one of the restricted areas will be disqualified.

 Teams or participants found sleeping in undesignated sleeping areas (such as exchange parking) must move to a designated sleeping area (tents ARE allowed)!
 If participants do not agree to move to a designated sleeping area (Exchange 18, Exchange 24, or Exchange 30), they will be disqualified from the race.